 Some smoothies can be a great and nutritious option but this is not that!
 It takes up nearly all of your RDA of sugar.

-Best Starbucks Drink Alternative: Grab one of Starbucks cold drinks like the Evolution Fresh® Organic Green Devotion (35 cals, 0g fat, 5g sugar) from their fridge.
+Best low sugar Starbucks Drink Alternative: Grab one of Starbucks cold drinks like the Evolution Fresh® Organic Green Devotion (35 cals, 0g fat, 5g sugar) from their fridge.
 Preferably the one without fruit and get your nutrition fix at the same time.